David Nason

 David George Nason (born October 6, 1970) is an American lawyer, government official and corporate executive from Washington, DC.
 He served as the president and CEO of GE Energy Financial Services, a unit of General Electric (GE) from 2013 to 2018.
 Previously at GE, he was the Chief Regulatory Officer and Compliance Leader at GE Capital.
 Nason is one of 190 GE officers globally.
-From 2005–2009 he served as Assistant Secretary for Financial Institutions under Treasury Secretary Henry M. Paulson, during which time he was a key architect of the federal government's response to the financial crisis of 2008.
+From 2005–2009 he served as Assistant Secretary for Financial Institutions under Treasury Secretary Henry M. Paulson, during which time he was a key architect of the federal government's response to the 2008 financial crisis.

-In 2019, Nason joined the Teachers Insurance and Annuity Association of America (TIAA) as Executive Vice President and Chief Risk & Compliance Officer.
+In 2019, he joined the Teachers Insurance and Annuity Association of America (TIAA) as Executive Vice President and Chief Risk & Compliance Officer.
+He is now Chief Operating Officer of TIAA and President of TIAA Wealth Management.

 Early career

 Covington & Burling, 1996–2002

 From 1996 to 2002, Nason was an attorney in the Washington law firm of Covington & Burling, where he worked on a wide array of corporate transactions, including public and private securities offerings, merger agreements and corporate reorganizations.

 Before joining Covington & Burling, he served as a law clerk to the Honorable Judge Marvin J. Garbis of the U.S. District Court for the District of Maryland.